 2. Slice the cucumbers thinly.
 Place in a bowl and toss with the salt to help them release water.
 Let this stand while you gather the remaining ingredients.

-4. Taste and adjust salt to your liking.
+4. Taste and adjust salt and sweetness to your liking.
 Add more chili paste if you like.

 Notes